YasiinsG/eaf-plots/log.md

 ## <ins>  Week 8 </ins> (W/B 29/7)

 **Monday**
-   - Morning:
+   - Morning: Completing and cleaning each function
-   - Afternoon:
+   - Afternoon: Completing and cleaning each function

  **Tuesday:**
-   - Morning:
+   - Morning: Attempting to finish final symdev plot
-   - Afternoon:
+   - Afternoon: Finishing 3d plot

  **Wednesday:**
-   - Morning:
+   - Morning: Starting to write the package, looking at how to do this
-   - Afternoon:
+   - Afternoon: Writing package

  **Thursday:**
-   - Morning:
+   - Morning: Troubleshooting
-   - Afternoon:
+   - Afternoon: Troubleshooting

  **Friday:**
-   - Morning:
+   - Morning: Completing package requirements
-   - Afternoon:
+   - Afternoon: Pushing to create a website.